Support Safe Snowmobiling!

 – First aid courses are widely available right here in the Yukon, and wilderness first aid courses are also regularly offered.
 Ask your employer about a course, most workplaces are required to have first aid available on site so your employer may be willing to share the cost of a course.

-• Always tell someone in town where you’re going and when you’ll be back
+- Always tell someone where you’re going and when you’ll be back

 – If anything goes wrong someone back in town may need to initiate the search.

-– Search and rescue teams will need to know who they’re looking for and where to start looking.
+– Search and rescue teams will need to know who they’re looking for and where to look.

-– If you’re stranded it’s usually better to stay with your machines.
-Snowmobiles and other vehicles are often easier for search teams to track and spot vs trying to find people on foot.
+– If you’re stranded it’s usually better to stay together and with your machines.
+Snowmobiles and other vehicles are often easier for search teams to track and spot vs individual people.

-– Stay calm.
-9 times out of 10 your snowmobilers are perfectly fine and are simply outside of cell phone service either digging out a stuck snowmobile or dealing with a mechanical breakdown.
+– Take a deep, calming breath and remind yourself that 99% of the time late snowmobilers are perfectly fine and are simply outside of cell phone service either digging out a stuck snowmobile or dealing with a mechanical breakdown.
 Give them a couple hours and see what happens.

-– Although we are not professional search and rescuers, please feel free to contact us at the Klondike Snowmobile Association as well for advice or assistance.
-We’ll be happy to help out any way we can.
+– Although we are not professional search and rescuers, please feel free to contact the Klondike Snowmobile Association as well for advice or assistance.
+We’re happy to help in any way we can.

 – Most snowmobile areas are not patrolled by anyone and are infrequently used.